-While Dex is excited for kindergarten, his stuffed dog, Rufus, is feeling an eensy bit scared.
+While Dex is excited for kindergarten, his stuffed dog, Rufus, is feeling a bit scared.
 Dex’s older sister, Jess, tries to reassure him, but it isn’t until he experiences the fun of kindergarten for himself that he relaxes.
 He loves the imagination station, playing with play-doh, writing letters, and meeting nice people such as his teacher and the custodian.
 “I’m going to l earn lots of stuff in kindergarten, but the thing I learned today was…Kindergarten Rocks!”
-The humorous story and illustrations will help ease the fears of future kindergarteners.
+The humorous story and illustrations will help ease the fears of future kindergartners.

 First Grade Dropout by Audrey Vernick; illustrated by Matthew Cordell, 2015

 At some point, almost every child is going to do something embarrassing at school.
 It is inevitable.
 The character in this book accidentally calls his teacher “mommy” and the class erupts in laughter.
 He is convinced that he can never show his face at school again.
 When one of his friends does something equally as embarrassing, he realizes sometimes it’s okay to laugh at yourself.
 The jagged illustrations perfectly capture the character’s anguish and I think parents and children alike will enjoy this terrific read.

 First Day Jitters by Julie Danneberg; illustrated by Judy Love, 2000